bbauska/UFO-Vert-Timeline/README.md

-# Vertical-timeline
+# UFO-vert-timeline
-Display with scroll a vertical timeline for UFOI and visitation.
+Display with scroll a ufo vertical timeline for UFO's and visitation.